FindMySchool LogoFindMySchool

 Year 7 applications are coordinated by Peterborough City Council rather than made directly to the school.
 The school typically runs open events and tours in early autumn, then families submit preferences through the local authority by the published deadline.

-The Attainment 8 score is 39.5 and Progress 8 is -0.24, indicating below-average progress compared with similar starting points.
-FindMySchool rankings place the school 3,195th in England for GCSE outcomes, so it is sensible to compare local alternatives if academic results are your top priority.
+The Attainment 8 score is 41.7 and Progress 8 is -0.24, indicating below-average progress compared with similar starting points.
+FindMySchool rankings place the school 3,545th in England overall for GCSE outcomes, with an academic rank of 3,059th, so it is sensible to compare local alternatives if academic results are your top priority.

 Yes.
 The school publishes a clear post 16 timeline with an open evening in November, an initial application deadline in early December, and induction in late June or early July ahead of a September start.
 Prospective students should also check course entry requirements carefully, as these vary by subject.